biesnecker/wordgame/README.txt

 It's silly and there's a lot more to do to make it anything more than silly, but my son loves it and his reading has improved tremendously, so I'm happy with it.

+I've released the code into the Public Domain (see COPYING.txt for details), and hope that others will find it useful.